 With government incentives and increased gas prices, electric vehicles (EVs) are gaining in popularity and market share.
-Clean energy and improved performance are driving people to make the switch, which means there needs to be more accessible charging stations.
+Improving technologies, including longer ranges and faster charging speeds, as well as lower operational costs, are driving people to make the switch, which means there needs to be more accessible charging stations.

 Leveraging professional knowledge and best practices gathered from UMass Amherst’s peer institutions, VHB worked with a group of internal stakeholders at the University to develop policies that UMass Amherst needs to effectively implement an EV Charging Plan for public users (i.e., faculty, staff, students, and visitors).

 VHB prepared a brief survey to understand the future needs of the University’s employees, students, and visitors, which led to an in-depth analysis of the current trends driving the growth in EVs and their charging requirements with an emphasis on local and regional trends in public EV charging.
 Price sensitivity was also addressed, helping to advise how UMass Amherst should approach costs for the use of EV charging infrastructure.